Asad-noor/programming-helper-templates/README.md

 # programming-helper-templates
-Templates or ready methods to easily remember and use shortcuts.
+Templates or ready methods to easily remember and use shortcuts for programming challenges.